top of page

 Coordinators will serve as communication facilitators for the morning and afternoon sessions.

-Helpers provide snacks, patrolling the lodge area and assisting kids that have returned early, and clean up.
+Helpers provide snacks, patrol the lodge area, assist kids that have returned early, and clean up.

 Step 2: Get skis for your child